qugar.quad

 Data class for storing custom quadratures for unfitted custom boundaries.

-Class for generating quadratures for unfitted domains.
+Protocol class for generating quadratures for unfitted domains.

 Bases: Enum